max-mcgrath/BIOS6624/Project0/README.md

 requested by emailing `max.mcgrath@ucdenver.edu`.

 To run the complete analysis, each script should be run in the order of the number preceding its filename.
+Note that the working directory should be set to `Project0` prior to running the code files.
 The last directory, `Report`, contains the RMarkdown file `report.Rmd` which may be used to generate a report on the data (note that `report.Rmd` runs all code files and is also dependent on the aforementioned data file)